 Taxpayers may deduct unreimbursed medical and dental expenses and eligible Long-Term Care premiums.
 Be sure the expenses were not paid with pretax dollars or reimbursed by an insurance company.
 Even vehicle mileage may be deducted if the out-of-pocket expenses were used for medical reasons, such as transportation to and from treatments.

-The standard mileage rate allowed for out-of-pocket expenses for a car when used for medical reasons is 19 cents per mile from January 1, 2011, through June 30, 2011, and 23.5 cents per mile from July 1, 2011, through December 31, 2011.
+The standard mileage rate allowed for out-of-pocket expenses for a car when used for medical reasons can be found in Publication 17.
 Taxpayers can also deduct parking fees and tolls.

 For more details regarding allowable deductible expenses, review the Medical and Dental Expenses Checklist in the Medical and Dental Expenses chapter of Publication 17.